 One of the most popular living history museums in America, Jamestown Settlement tells the story of the first permanent English settlement in 1607 and the cultures that converged there.
 It originally opened as a museum in 1957 and was expanded in 2007, in commemoration of its Quadricentennial.
 Named in honor of King James I of England, the complex includes immersive indoor and outdoor exhibits, and daily interactive demonstrations.

-10 Family Friendly Activities in Alexandria, Virginia
+10 Things to Do in Alexandria, Virginia

 Alexandria was established as a town along the northernmost part of the Potomac River in 1749, named after the Alexander family whose land formed the majority of the area.
 It was considered the first major seaport of British America.
 Known for its 18th and 19th century architecture (we could have spent days just walking the neighborhoods and checking out window boxes and front doors), it is a nationally designated historic district.